modoq/direct/README.md

 # Load the package
 library(direct)

+# Create a new project directory (or navigate to existing one)
+dir.create("~/my-analysis-project")
+setwd("~/my-analysis-project")

-# Initialize in your current RStudio project
+# Initialize direct in this project
 init_project()
 ```

-This creates a `.Rprofile` in your project that:
-- Automatically loads `direct`, `btw`, and `mcptools`
-- Registers your RStudio session with the MCP server
-- Shows you a welcome message with available tools
+This creates:
+- `.Rprofile` - Auto-loads direct when project opens
+- `<project-name>.Rproj` - RStudio project file (if none exists)
+- `.direct/config.yml` - Audit configuration

+**Important:** Close and reopen the project in RStudio for `.Rprofile` to take effect:
+- File → Recent Projects → Select your project

 ### 2. Configure Claude Desktop